dbenesh82/decoupled_life_stages/decoupling.md

 ![](decoupling_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-11-1.png)

 The data support the idea that there are weak correlations between body sizes at consecutive life stages.
-This is expected to some degree, because big larvae will not be tiny adults, unless the all other worms grow extensively as adults.
-Below, I used a permutation to try to deal with 'built-in' correlation.
+This is expected to some degree, because big larvae will not be tiny adults, unless all worms grow extensively as adults (i.e. only if larval growth is a small fraction of total growth).
+Below, I use a permutation to try and deal with this 'built-in' correlation.

 Let's move on to the next trait: development time.
-First, wrangle the data in a similar way to body size.
-We focus on degree days as the measure of development time, given that development is usually a function of temperature.
+First, we wrangle the data in a similar way to body size.
+We focus on degree days as the measure of development time, given that development is usually a function of temperature and this at least partially accounts for temperature's effect.

 ``` r
 # calculate degree days, get species averages